 These are somewhat high-risk buys in some states.
 In California and Nevada, it’s possible for the DMV to change its mind and revoke a license plate, even if it’s been on the bike for years.
 In states that don’t care, like Arizona, Vermont and Florida, you can usually get a license plate for a toaster.
 The bottom line is that if you live in a strict state and your XR400R, XR600R or XR650R has a license plate in good legal standing, it can add $1000 to the worth of the motorcycle.
 But it can be gone tomorrow.

 In 2006 Husqvarna was the first company to make its regular dirt bike street-legal with minimal DOT equipment.
 It was a great motorcycle, but exceedingly rare.
 BMW didn’t buy Husqvarna until 2007, and quantity and quality didn’t improve until years later.
-But any 2006 Husky you find will have the bugs worked out by now and is worth around $3600.
+But any 2006 Husky you find will have the bugs worked out by now and is worth around $3000.
 Parts availability for Italian Huskys is OK–for now.
+It should be noted that this bike has been brought back to the market by a company called SWM.
+For more on SWM, click here.

 Good luck on finding a street-legal Husky TE250 from 2006.
 They only imported a handful.
 It was a fine bike, and there were more made as time went on.
 In 2010 it was replaced with an all-new fuel-injected motorcycle, but it was slower that first year.
 The TE310s and 250 that came later were fantastic, but newer and more expensive than the bikes we’re dealing with here.
 Expect to pay about $2800 for a TE in good shape.
 There were very few 310s based on the carbureted motor, but they’re worth around $3500.